-Based on the above needs and, as part of the recommendation in the UID/WAM PAA for creating the Site ID Form, the States and EPA agreed to:
+Based on the above needs, the States and EPA agreed to:

 Collect both State and Federal generator status from States.
 For each RCRA Site, two generator status values should be submitted to EPA's RCRAInfo system: one for the generator status as defined by the State regulations; and a second for the equivalent Federally-defined generator status.